justingreerbbi/BlackHaven-Messenger-WordPress-Plugin/readme.txt

 # BlackHaven Messenger

-BlackHaven Messenger is a WordPress plugin that enables real-time messaging functionality on your WordPress site.
-Enhance user engagement by allowing visitors, members, or customers to communicate seamlessly.
+BlackHaven Messenger is a WordPress plugin that enables near real-time messaging functionality using your WordPress install as a backend.
+Right now the plugin is in active development and is not ready for production.

 ## Features

-- Real-time messaging between users
-- User-friendly chat interface
-- Notifications for new messages
-- Secure and private conversations
+- Enables near realtime messaging using the built in REST API.
-- Easy integration with WordPress user system
+- Easy to setup and configure.
+- Support for one-on-one communication.
+- Support for group communication.
-- Enhanced Security for the most secure enviroment
+- Support for file transfers.
-- E2EE

 ## Installation